What does your lobster roll have to do with saving whales?

 With Dave Casoni (a commercial lobsterman and retired teacher) and our Sea Grant collaborator Jeff posing as a novice recreational fisherman, this upbeat series shows ways to fish responsibly and how recreational fishermen can be part of the solution.

 Our three-day shoot wrapped at the end of August.
-We couldn’t have done it without tremendous assistance from DMF, which supplied dsc_0563the gear, rec boat, and driver, an awesome location for painting and rigging the gear, and even closed down part of their office in New Bedford for the shoot.
+We couldn’t have done it without tremendous assistance from DMF, which supplied the gear, rec boat, and driver, an awesome location for painting and rigging the gear, and even closed down part of their office in New Bedford for the shoot.
 Donny Spring from Sandwich Ship Supply was very generous with letting us use his shop, and even made a cameo appearance.

 Lt.
 Matt Bass of the MA Environmental Police was a real life-saver, providing assistance to get all the on-the-water coverage we needed — and he also agreed to star, as himself, for an abandoned gear retrieval and boat inspection!
 But our stars Jeff and Dave get the prize for putting up with our strange requests, and for making awesome suggestions in the nick of time.